robbytables/bug-free-invention/unit-5-intermediate/instructor-resources/23-modules/23-modules-slides.md

 ## Installing PyTime

-New packages need to be installed.
+New packages that aren't in the Python Standard Library (AKA PSL AKA Pumpkin Spice Latte) need to be installed.

-- Let's install `pytime`.
+Let's install `pytime`.

-In your command prompt:
+First, find it on [PyPi](https://pypi.org/project/pytime/)

+Now, in your **command prompt**:

 ```
 pip3 install pytime
 ```

-Once that's successful, try again to run your file.
+Once that's successful, import `pytime` in a file called `module_practice.py`.

 > **Protip**: `pip` stands for `Pip Installs Packages`. `pip3` uses Python3.

-> Note: Repl.it is a great website for testing, because it automatically installs libraries for us.
+> Note: Repl.it is a great website for testing, because it has all Python packages _ever_ already installed.

 <aside class="notes">